Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   The changes have been saved.
 The *Edit attribute set* view is closed.

 ### Change the required attributes in the set

 The product completeness is calculated depending on the required attributes within an attribute set.
+All required attributes are marked with a *(required)* indication in the product view.
+Note that entities can be saved even if not all *(required)* attributes are completed.

 You can define whether an attribute should be required or not.
 Note that inherited attributes can only be changed in the origin attribute set and the required status is also inherited to the linked attribute sets.
-All required attributes are marked with a *(required)* indication in the product view.

 Be aware that the activation or deactivation of languages affects the completeness calculation.
+Further, deactivated attributes are not included in the completeness calculation even if they are required.

 #### Prerequisites

 An attribute set has been created, see [Create an attribute set](#create-an-attribute-set).

-> [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTE SETS*

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSets.png "[Attributes]")